nanoframework/Home/docs/licensing/chibios.md

 ## Can I use ChibiOS freely if I'm developing a commercial product?

-Yes but please be aware of the following options:
+Yes but if you modify the ChibiOS source code in any way please be aware of the following options:
-* if you modify the [firmware](nanoframework/nf-interpreter) in any way and you are okay with [GPL3](https://www.gnu.org/licenses/gpl.html) licensing terms.
-Basically the firmware **MUST** keep your firmware open source.
+* you must comply with the [GPL3](https://www.gnu.org/licenses/gpl.html) licensing terms.
+Basically you **MUST** keep the ChibiOS part open source.

+OR

-* if you modify the [firmware](nanoframework/nf-interpreter) in any way and are okay with ChibiOS publicizing your use of it _and_ you clearly mention that your product is using ChibiOS.
+* are okay with ChibiOS publicizing your use of it _and_ you clearly mention that your product is using ChibiOS you may keep your additions closed source.

 ## Can I use ChibiOS 'components licensing'?